lly03/WeatherJournalApp/README.md

 ## Usage

-To use the app, it's required that nodejs is on your desktop, as this file runs express.
+To use the app, you are required to have nodejs on your desktop, as this file runs express.
 In the file's terminal, you'll have to run
 ```
 node server.js
 ```